 Although offered only in the Bicentennial year of 1976 (for $85), the 1979 catalog does not say “Bicentennial” but only Lidded Heart ‘Thinking of You’ (red, white and blue).
 However, everyone calls this the “Bicentennial Heart Box” and the fact that it was made only in that year, like all their other Bicentennial introductions, makes that name far more logical.

 This is the Romance Heart Box in Pink colorway, in support of Breast Cancer Awareness.
-Its last known retail was $395 but it no longer appears on the Cybis site so much be presumed to have now been retired.
+Its last known Cybis retail was $395 in 2008.

 The 1987 Stars and Stripes Heart Box is often misnamed the “Bicentennial” heart by online sellers even though it has a copyright year of 1987 (rather than 1976) in the mold.
 This has the same dimensions (2”high x 5” wide) as the Romance/Wedding heart box and may have started out from the same blank mold.
-It is on the current Cybis site for $495.
+Issue price was $235.

 The 1974 Cybis catalog includes a text-only list of verified sculptures; only the names are given, with no other particulars.
 The list includes a Jug Vase; a Modern Vase; a Chinese Vase available in small, medium and large size formats (were all three the same except for the size, or were they all different?); a Chinese Round Bud Vase; a Chinese Square Bud Vase; and a Chinese Hexagonal Bud Vase.
 I have not yet found images of any of these; most of them may date from the 1950s.